A timeline of the pandemic spread in India as COVID-19 cases cross 12 lakh mark

 - April 14: 10,000 confirmed cases were recorded, as the nationwide lockdown has been extended till May 3.

-- May 1: Lockdown extedned with zone-wise restrictions.
+- May 1: Lockdown extended with zone-wise restrictions.

 - Shramik special trains started for stranded migrant workers.